Sjors/nthkey-ios/README.md

 For testnet you can use either a physical device or a simulator: https://github.com/Coldcard/firmware

 In the example below `00000001` represents the master key fingerprint of your iOs wallet and `00000002` that of your Coldcard.

-Copy the generated JSON from the debug console and save it as: `ccxp-00000001.json` on the SD card where you replace `00000001` with the value of the `"xfr"` field (master key fingerprint).
+We need to give the Coldcard the iOs keys, by pretending it's another Coldcard.
+Conversely we need to give the iOs device the Coldcard keys.

+In the app, go to the Settings tab -> "Export public key".
+You can save it on iCloud Drive first, and then on a Mac drag it to an SD card.
+It'll be called  `ccxp-00000001.json` .
 On the Coldcard, go to "Setttings" -> "Multisig"  -> "Create Airgapped".
 The Coldcard will generate a multisig wallet between itself and iOs.
 It should show up as `CC-2-of-2`.
 Select it and click on "Electrum Wallet".
 This saves the wallet information we need to the SD card in a format compatible with Electrum (I haven't tested this):

 ```
 # Coldcard Multisig setup file (created on 00000002)